YoelC/practice-game/README.md

 It's a different way to play the game.
 It features a shop, and the game itself.
 Again, none of the images or art were mine except for some tweaks I did in Photoshop to adjust them to the theme of the game.
 ###### All of the credit goes to the original artists

+## Creation of the game
+Developed in Python with the PyGame module (requirement)